Privacy policy

 We retain your account and Google user data only for as long as needed to provide the Service and fulfill the purposes described in this policy, unless a longer retention period is required or permitted by law.
 When the retention period expires, or when data is no longer needed, we delete or anonymize it.

 You may sign out at any time to clear your active session.
-You may also request access to, correction of, or deletion of your personal data — including the Google user data associated with your account — by emailing us at canvascopeextension@gmail.com.
+You may also request access to, correction of, or deletion of your personal data, including the Google user data, Google Calendar tokens, and synced product data associated with your account, by emailing us at canvascopeextension@gmail.com.
 Upon a verified request, we will delete your account data within a reasonable period, except where retention is required by law.
 You can also revoke Canvascope’s access to your Google Account at any time from your Google Account permissions page.

 Changes to this policy